marxin/texi2rst-generated/sphinx/gccint/machine-descriptions/instruction-attributes.rst

 space.
 So the reservation names should be different from the functional unit names and cannot be the reserved name :samp:`nothing`.

-.. index:: define_bypass

-.. index:: instruction latency time

-.. index:: data bypass
+.. index:: define_bypass, instruction latency time, data bypass

 The following construction is used to describe exceptions in the latency time for given instruction pair.
 This is so called bypasses.